robfrut135/SocialGift/README.md

-# SocialGift
-# Capstone project on Mobile Cloud Computing Especialization
+# SocialGift: Capstone project on Mobile Cloud Computing Especialization

 The requirements to develop SocialGift were based on this description.